signalfx/tracing-examples/README.md

 Jaeger tracer libraries to export spans to us - both of these are CNCF projects with a rapidly growing community behind them.

-## How should I think about instrumenting my application to enable distributed tracing?
+## How should I go about instrumenting my application for distributed tracing?
 RPC layer(s) and service/web framework(s) are the best places to start when thinking about how to go about instrumentating your application - both of these will likely have a large coverage area and touch a significant number of transaction paths to give